JustAnotherCoder101/Battle-Sim/README.md

-This is a battle Engine
+This is a Engine that will use changes in a playet's XP, levels, magic, health and possibly inventory.